 Maintaining hygiene in the woods is easily attainable if you have the right supplies.
-We ask that you bring two travel-sized bottle of your own hand-sanitizer to prevent the spread of germs.
+We ask that you bring two travelsized bottle of your own hand-sanitizer to prevent the spread of germs.
 Students are welcome to bring one travel size biodegradable soap as long as they follow Leave No Trace ethics.
 You can also bring unscented baby wipes.
 Once used, these are considered trash and must be carried with you until you get to base camp where you can throw them away.
-Your leaders will review hygiene and LNT principles at the start of your trip and you can review additional hygiene information later in this packet.
+Your leaders will review hygiene and LNT principles at the start of your trip.